Test in Sandbox

 # Delete a test applicant

-curl -X DELETE https://api.bytrustgate.com/v1/applicants/{applicant_id}/gdpr-delete \
+curl -X DELETE https://api.bytrustgate.com/api/v1/applicants/{applicant_id}/gdpr-delete \

--H "Authorization: Bearer tg_test_YOUR_KEY" \
+-H "Authorization: Bearer sk_test_YOUR_KEY" \

 -G \